All Episodes

 But back to the point on the demolition of the markets.

-Diversification here is absolutely key, but I mean diversifying out of the failing system.
+But I mean, diversifying out of the failing system.

-I completely agree with you, which also brings me you know to like Bitcoin ETFs and gold ETFs.
+I completely agree with you, which also brings me, you know, to like Bitcoin ETFs and gold ETFs.

 Like, I don't trust any paper from anybody.

-No, though, and and for all the investors that are listening, sure it's fine to have allocations to those in your portfolio, your your traded or liquid portfolio, but you can't compare uh GLD, which we'll pick on, which is gold futures, by the way,
+And for all the investors that are listening, sure, it's fine to have allocations to those in your portfolio, your traded or liquid portfolio, but you can't compare GLD, which we'll pick on, which is gold futures, by the way, that maybe has 20% of it anchored to actual collateral at best to bullion in either a warehouse storage facility safe that you pay for and it's expensive.

-So this is more about preservation and doing what you can for your peace of mind, because we are all going to lose with what's coming.
+So this is more about preservation and doing what you can for your peace of mind because we are all going to lose with what's coming.

-It's not gonna go up.
+It's not going to go up.

 Oh, yeah.